Turmeric Scrambled Eggs And Garlic

-I’ve always loved eggs, but ever since I started doing Keto a couple months ago, my egg consumption has gone through the roof.
-These days, it’s not unusual to find 4 dozen eggs in our fridge at any given time, and we don’t even have laying hens yet!
-(Luckily we’ve always had neighbours with a flock of chickens, so farm fresh, free range eggs are easy to come by where we live).
+I’ve always loved eggs, but ever since we got our flock of laying hens, our egg consumption has gone through the roof.
+These days, it’s not unusual to find 4 to 6 dozen eggs in our fridge at any given time!

 While I love eggs in all their forms, these turmeric scrambled eggs with garlic are one of my favourite ways to enjoy them and get all of the flavour and nutrition of turmeric and fresh garlic at the same time.

 The first time I tried them was when one of my friends came to visit with her husband and three young children.
 She made a pan of these eggs for breakfast and told me it was an easy way to get turmeric and garlic into her kids.
 Fair enough, and I am ALLLL about the health benefits (which we’ll talk about in a minute), but what I was most impressed with was the flavour!